You didn’t think the holiday would be all sun and sangria did you?

 The 90 km journey using Plaça de Catalunya as a starting point takes about 65 minutes under optimal traffic conditions – but make sure you leave some time for the unforeseen.

 If you’re leaving from Barcelona to Girona Airport for a flight during peak traffic hours book your taxi about 3.5 hours before takeoff.

-One more option that will save you about 10% on your trip is to take Spain’s Uber-like service Cabify.
+One more option that will save you time is to take Spain’s Uber-like taxi service Free Now.
 The estimated price from Plaça de Catalunya is about €125.00.

 Why Girona Airport?

 If given the choice it’s always best to fly into Barcelona’s El Prat airport – it’s much closer to the city centre and there are way more airport transfer options.